qunxyz/mailserver/README.md

 #### Enable clamav-unofficial-sigs

 Create your `user.conf` file under `/mnt/docker/mail/clamav-unofficial-sigs` directory to configure clamav-unofficial-sigs updater.
-This file override the default configuration specified in [os.conf](https://github.com/mailserver2/mailserver/blob/master/rootfs/etc/clamav/unofficial-sigs/os.conf) and [master.conf](https://github.com/mailserver2/mailserver/blob/master/rootfs/etc/clamav/unofficial-sigs/master.conf).
+This file override the default configuration specified in [os.conf](https://github.com/mailserver2/mailserver/blob/master/rootfs/etc/clamav-unofficial-sigs/os.conf) and [master.conf](https://github.com/mailserver2/mailserver/blob/master/rootfs/etc/clamav-unofficial-sigs/master.conf).
 Don't forget, once you have completed the configuration of this file, set the value of `user_configuration_complete` to `yes` otherwise the script will not be able to execute.
-As [Yara rules are broken with Clamav = 0.100](https://github.com/extremeshok/clamav-unofficial-sigs/issues/203), we disable Yara rules for now.

 ```ini
 # /mnt/docker/mail/clamav-unofficial-sigs/user.conf